cloudify-cosmo/docs.getcloudify.org/content/manager_webui/overview.md

 ---
 layout: bt_wiki
-title: Overview
+title: Cloudify Web Interface
-category: Manager
+category: Web Interface
 draft: false
-abstract: Cloudify's Web Interface
+abstract: Cloudify Web Interface
-weight: 1
+weight: 100
 ---

-Cloudify's Web Interface is provided as a commercial feature and requires a Cloudify Manager to run.
-It provides most features provided by the Command-Line Interface and more.
+The Cloudify Web interface is provided to Premium customers and requires a Cloudify Manager to run.
+It provides most features available in the command-line interface and more.

-On top of uploading blueprints, creating deployments and executing workflows, the Web UI provides metrics misualization, logs/events views, application and network topology visualization, and more..
+In addition to being able to upload blueprints, create deployments and execute workflows, the interface provides metrics visualization, log and events views, application and network topology visualization, and more.

-The Web UI is aimed at providing a streamlined experience of managing your application and for analyzing it.
+The Cloudify Web interface provides a streamlined experience for managing and analyzing your applications.

+## Logging In

+You can bootstrap Cloudify Manager with or without security configuration.
+If you have enabled security support, the interface redirects users to the Login screen.<br>
+You must enter your **Username** and **Password**.<br>
+Your user name appears on the top-right of the window.

+To log out, select **Logout** from the dropdown menu next to your name.